Updater/Updater.github.io/CSS.md

 * If you must use an id selector (`#selector`) make sure that you have no more than one in your rule declaration.
 A rule like `#header .search #quicksearch { ... }` is considered harmful.
 * When modifying an existing element for a specific use, try to use specific class names.
 Instead of `.listings-layout.bigger` use rules like `.listings-layout.listings-bigger`.
 Think about `ack/grepping` your code in the future.
 * The class names `disabled`, `mousedown`, `danger`, `hover`, `selected`, `active` and any others used by Bootstrap should always be namespaced by a class (`button.selected` is a good example).

+## Grid Layouts

+We use Bootstrap's grid system and this should be embraced in design and development as much as possible.
+The grid system keeps positioning styles out of our CSS and makes our HTML easier to read and write.